top of page

 (This information will NOT be reported in any local newspaper!)

-To accomplish the school district’s and the city’s short-sighted goals, HBCSD students and staff were made to endure YEARS of unnecessary and egregious overcrowding which compel the community to pass the district’s $59M bond.
+To accomplish the school district’s and the city’s short-sighted goals, HBCSD students and staff were made to endure YEARS of unnecessary and egregious overcrowding which compeled the community to pass the district’s $59M bond.

-It does not matter if one believes that the community was better served
+It does not matter if one believes that the community was better served by

 The issue at hand is that the